aspose-total/Aspose.Total-Products/total/en/java/conversion/epub-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform EPUB to MHTML via Java" h2="On Premise Java API to Render EPUB to MHTML without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting EPUB to MHTML is a simple two-step process that can be done using the powerful Document Processing API Aspose.Words for Java.
+This API is part of the Aspose.Total for Java package, which includes a range of APIs for working with documents.

+The first step is to render the EPUB file to DOC using Aspose.PDF for Java.
+This API provides a range of features for working with PDF documents, including the ability to render EPUB files to DOC.
+Once the EPUB file has been rendered to DOC, the second step is to use Aspose.Words for Java to convert the DOC to MHTML.

+Aspose.Words for Java is a powerful Document Processing API that provides a range of features for working with documents.
+It can be used to convert DOC to MHTML, as well as a range of other document formats.
+It also provides features for working with text, images, tables, and more.

-You can convert EPUB to MHTML by using two simple steps.
-First you need to render EPUB file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to MHTML.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, you can easily convert EPUB to MHTML in two simple steps.
+First, render the EPUB file to DOC using Aspose.PDF for Java, and then use Aspose.Words for Java to convert the DOC to MHTML.
+This powerful Document Processing API provides a range of features for working with documents, making it easy to convert EPUB to MHTML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}